-After first glance, this triple coconut cream pie recipe may seem overwhelming, especially when considering each layer is made from scratch (hence why it tastes amazing).
-But never fear– with a little bit of planning and pacing yourself, anyone can make this triple coconut cream pie.
+At first glance, this triple coconut cream pie recipe may seem overwhelming, especially when considering each layer is made from scratch (hence why it tastes amazing).
+But never fear– with a little bit of planning and pacing, anyone can make this triple coconut cream pie.
 A few tips:

 - Don’t fret about the piping.
 At the Dahlia Bakery and other Tom Douglas restaurants, they pipe the whipped cream on top of the pie, which gives you a gorgeous result, but if you don’t have a piping bag or piping tip, simply spread the whipped cream on top with a spatial and top with the shredded coconut and white chocolate.
 The coconut and chocolate will dress up the pie and give it an amazing aesthetic and texture.

 Coconut Pie Crust

 - 1 cup plus 2 Tablespoons all-purpose flour, plus extra for rolling